kristian-lange-tw/JATOS_docs_v3/pages/JATOS-server-during-the-COVID-19-pandemic.md

 **Time frame**

+Extended until end of September - if you want it extended even longer feel free to 'buy us a coffee' to pay for the server.

-For now we plan to offer this server until the end of August 2020.
+For now we plan to offer this server until the end of ~~August~~ September 2020.
 It's also possible that we limit the signing in of new users if we find that the load on the server becomes too high and therefore a free service is unsustainable.

 **Please talk to us before you run your study with participants if**